 Building Community Resilience Starts with Sustainable Infrastructure Design

 The highways, bridges, and wastewater treatment plants we build today have design lives ranging from 20 to 75 years.
-This means that the civil infrastructure we are building will establish the energy, water and materials efficiencies, and ecosystem impacts for decades.
-Communities must do the best they can with existing technologies, designing and delivering the most resource and energy conserving infrastructure within the limits of budgets and priorities.
+This means that the civil infrastructure we are building will establish the energy, water, and materials efficiencies, and ecosystem impacts for decades.
+Communities must do the best they can with existing technologies, designing and delivering the most resource and energy-conserving infrastructure within the limits of budgets and priorities.

-It’s no longer enough that infrastructure works, is constructed on time and within budget, or even that it is long lasting — it now must be sustainable and resilient to changing conditions.
+It’s no longer enough that infrastructure works, is constructed on time and within budget, or even that it is long-lasting — it now must be sustainable and resilient to changing conditions.

 Envision is a guide that combines a best practices library, field-proven checklists for infrastructure projects of every size and type, and a comprehensive sustainability rating system.
 It provides an objective framework of criteria and performance achievements that helps users identify ways in which sustainable approaches can be used to plan, design, construct, and operate infrastructure projects.
-Developed by the Institute for Sustainable Infrastructure (ISI), Envision in a sustainability rating system for civil infrastructures to parallel what LEED does for buildings.
-It covers all phases of the project lifecycle: planning and design, construction, operation and maintenance, and deconstruction, demolition and disposal.
+Developed by the Institute for Sustainable Infrastructure (ISI), Envision is a sustainability rating system for civil infrastructures to parallel what LEED does for buildings.
+It covers all phases of the project lifecycle: planning and design, construction, operation and maintenance, and deconstruction, demolition, and disposal.

-5 main categories of the Envision rating system:
+5 Main Categories of the Envision Rating System: